Use of BH-BL School Facilities Handbook

 - Any other information requested by the district.

-- Approval of Application; Facilities Use Contract: At least two weeks in advance of the proposed use, the executed Facilities Use Contract and application shall be forwarded to the Facilities Coordinator who shall review the same for compliance with all District policies and for submission of appropriate liability agreement documents.
+- Approval of Request; Facilities Use Contract: At least two weeks in advance of the proposed use, the executed Facilities Use Contract and application shall be forwarded to the Facilities Coordinator who shall review the same for compliance with all District policies and for submission of appropriate liability agreement documents.
 The Facilities Coordinator shall grant or deny final approval of the application.
 Denials of applications may be appealed to the Superintendent of Schools.The Facilities Coordinator shall grant or deny preliminary approval of the application.
 Denials of applications may be appealed to the Superintendent of Schools.
 Upon preliminary approval of an application, the applicant shall be required to enter into a Facilities Use Contract, supplied by the district, between the applicant and the district, which shall:

 - Incorporate the application.